Rainbow-Dreamer/musicpy/README.md

 Thank you for your support~

-If you are interested in the latest progress and develop thoughts of musicpy, take a look at this repository [musicpy_dev](https://github.com/Rainbow-Dreamer/musicpy_dev)
+If you are interested in the latest progress and develop thoughts of musicpy, you could take a look at this repository [musicpy_dev](https://github.com/Rainbow-Dreamer/musicpy_dev)

 Contact
 -------------